jiuerbujie/omnidirectional_calibration/README.md

 - OpenCV 3.0

 This package is selected as a project in GSoC 2015 of OpenCV, mentored by [Bo Li](https://github.com/prclibo).
 This repository is a standalone project during my development, you may notice that the directory structure is the same as OpenCV.
-So far, it is not integrated into OpenCV, but you can still use it if you have OpenCV 3.0 and add source files and include files to your project.
+Now, it is merged into  OpenCV's [opencv_contrib repository](https://github.com/opencv/opencv_contrib).
+You can use it by compiling OpenCV with opencv_contrib or adding source files and include files in this repository to your project.

 Usage
 -----------------